The Challenge: Hypertrophic Cardiomyopathy

 Throughout her challenges, Andrea has continued to believe in living life to the fullest.

-She and her family now live in Charlotte, North Carolina, where they enjoy the city’s sports, museums, and theatre.
+She and her family now live in Charlotte, North Carolina, where they enjoy the city’s sports, museums, and theater.

 With family still in Pittsburgh, Andrea comes back often to visit.
-She remains in close contact with her transplant team and even attended the American Heart Association’s Pittsburgh Heart Ball in February 2016 with Dr. Kormos and his wife.
+She remains in close contact with her transplant team and even attended the American Heart Association’s Pittsburgh Heart Ball in February 2016.

 “The people who cared for me — the doctors, the nurses, the biomedical engineers — they became like family to me,” Andrea says.
 “I love them very much, and will always be grateful for what they did.”